nathan-contino/nathan-contino.github.io/_posts/2021-11-08-foco-yeah-howling-cows.markdown

 As I've mentioned in previous posts, Meg rides a relatively new steel touring bike, and I ride a 1990s steel mountain bike that's been (semi-professionally) converted into a touring bike.
-In this episode, Meg and I try to take Mandard and Sully (those are the names of our bikes) on some mountain bike trails.
+In this episode, Meg and I try to take Mandarb and Sully (those are the names of our bikes) on some mountain bike trails.

 As we rode down the ridgeline roadway, I noticed that there were a fair number